TSavo/AutoMarket/docs/EXTENDING_PLATFORM.md

 ```

 ### Custom Provider with Cost Optimization

+Providers can implement custom logic for model selection, such as automatically choosing the cheapest available model for a given capability.

 ```typescript
 // Provider that automatically selects cheapest model export class CostOptimizedProvider implements TextToImageProvider {